 View the ORH Fact Sheet (296 KB, PDF) for more information about rural Veterans and the Office of Rural Health.

 ORH Organizational Structure

 The Office of Rural Health is headquartered in Washington, DC.
 It is organizationally located in the VHA Office of the Assistant Deputy Under Secretary for Policy and Planning.
-Acting Director Byron Bair, MD, along with ORH staff, both at headquarters and in the field, direct National ORH activities and communications as well as oversee the budget and performance of all ORH-funded programs across the VA system.
+Director Gina Capra, M.P.A., along with ORH staff, both at headquarters and in the field, direct National ORH activities and communications as well as oversee the budget and performance of all ORH-funded programs across the VA system.

 Eastern Region (VRHRC - ER)